fj/dzb-ordertopia-api-docs/README.markdown

 ### HTTP status codes

-Part of the headers you receive back in any tastyTopia response will be an HTTP status code.
+Part of the headers you receive back in any tastyTopia response will be a HTTP status code.
 There are several possibilities for this value:

 <table>
   <tr>